 What Happened

 In the ever-evolving landscape of cybersecurity, Zero Trust World 2026 has emerged as a significant event.
-This conference focuses on the principles of Zero Trust?, which advocates for strict verification of every user and device trying to access a network.
-As cyber threats become more sophisticated, the need for this approach has never been more urgent.
+This conference focuses on the principles of Zero Trust, which advocates for strict verification of every user and device trying to access a network.
+As cyber threats become more sophisticated, including the rise of autonomous AI agents, the need for this approach has never been more urgent.

 Why Should You Care